lvgl/lvgl/README.md

 * **Documentation** and API references

 ## Supported devices
-Basically, every modern controller - which is able to drive a display - is suitable to run LVGL.
-The minimal requirements:
+Basically, every modern controller  (which is able to drive a display( is suitable to run LVGL.
+The minimal requirements are:
 - 16, 32 or 64 bit microcontroller or processor
 - &gt; 16 MHz clock speed is recommended
 - Flash/ROM: &gt; 64 kB for the very essential components (&gt; 180 kB is recommended)
 - RAM:
-  - Static RAM usage: ~8..16 kB depending on the used features and objects types
+  - Static RAM usage: ~2 kB depending on the used features and objects types
-  - Stack: &gt; 2kB (&gt; 4 kB is recommended)
+  - Stack: &gt; 2kB (&gt; 8 kB is recommended)
-  - Dynamic data (heap): &gt; 4 KB (&gt; 16 kB is recommended if using several objects).
+  - Dynamic data (heap): &gt; 2 KB (&gt; 16 kB is recommended if using several objects).
     Set by `LV_MEM_SIZE` in *lv_conf.h*.
   - Display buffer:  &gt; *"Horizontal resolution"* pixels (&gt; 10 &times; *"Horizontal resolution"* is recommended)
 -  C99 or newer compiler